John Hollingworth (actor)

 John Hollingworth (born 21 August 1981) is an English actor from Keighley, Bradford, West Yorkshire.

 Early life and education

-Hollingworth was raised in Oxenhope, Keighley, Bradford, by his mother Jane.
-He studied at Bradford Grammar School, Trinity College, Dublin and University of California, Los Angeles.
+Hollingworth was raised in Oxenhope, Keighley, by his mother Jane.
+He studied at Bradford Grammar School, and Trinity College, Dublin.
 While at Bradford Grammar School he played rugby for Yorkshire Schoolboys, and played in the same team as future England and British and Irish Lions international Charlie Hodgson, before injury forced Hollingworth to hang up his boots and become an actor.
 He trained as an actor at RADA.